jemadd04/terraform-aws/README.md

 Finally, the S3 bucket was one of the AWS resources I was pretty familiar with.
 This was one of the sections of the challenge where I needed almost no help but did double check the Terraform docs to ensure I was utilizing the lifecycle rules properly.

 All in all, it was a great opportunity and learned a lot!
+I want to continue learning and improve my knowledge of load balancers, autoscaling groups, building architecture diagrams, etc.

 ## Resources
 95% of the information I needed and used came directly from the Terraform docs.
 When I needed to deploy a resource, I would simply Google 'terraform aws load balancer' for example.
 Other resources I used included:

 - https://stackoverflow.com/questions/63147590/terraform-missing-resource-instance-key (used when I ran into 'missing resource instance key' error)
 - https://www.terraform.io/language/functions/element (used when learning how to use the element function)
+- https://www.terraform.io/language/meta-arguments/count (used when learning how to use the count object)
 - https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html (to learn more about target groups)
 - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html (used when I was running into issues connecting to my instance)
 - https://aws.amazon.com/premiumsupport/knowledge-center/elb-fix-failing-health-checks-alb/ (used to learn why targets had an unhealthy status and to learn about health checks)